hpi-swa/smalltalkCI/README.md

 #### Coverage Testing

-smalltalkCI supports coverage testing and sends coverage results automatically to [coveralls.io][coveralls] when the feature is enable and when running on Travis CI or AppVeyor.
+smalltalkCI supports coverage testing and sends coverage results automatically to [coveralls.io][coveralls] when the feature is enabled and when running on Travis CI or AppVeyor.
 Make sure you have [coveralls][coveralls] enabled for your GitHub repository.
 In order to enable coverage testing in smalltalkCI, the `#testing` slot needs to